boazbk/crypto/lec_14_zero_knowledge.md

 Going back to the notion of quadratic residuosity, suppose that $x$ and $m$ are public and Alice knows $s$ such that $x=s^2 \pmod{m}$.
 She wants to convince Bob that this is the case.
 However she prefers not to reveal $s$.
-Can she convince Bob that such an $s$ exist without revealing any information about it?
+Can she convince Bob that such an $s$ exists without revealing any information about it?
 Here is a way to do so:

 __Protocol ZK-QR:__ Public input for Alice and Bob: $x,m$; Alice's private input is $s$ such that $x=s^2 \pmod{m}$.